 Early compliance creates competitive differentiation.

 More and more, consumers make purchasing decisions based on sustainability information.
-Therefore, retailers are starting to prioritize suppliers who can provide complete environmental data.
+Therefore, retailers are starting to prioritize suppliers who can provide high-quality product information and environmental data.
+If you get ahead of the regulatory requirements, you can position yourself as a leader in sustainability and transparency.

 Batch processing is becoming a liability.